branflake2267/GWT-Maps-V3-Api/readme.md

 This library provides Java language bindings for the Google maps Javascript api.

 #NOTE 3.9.0+
-11/22/2012: 3.9.0+ is coming soon, and we will be changing the module naming so we can include it in sonatype maven repository.
-If you download and link to the source it has now been modified and the directions below don't match 3.9.0 yet.
+11/22/2012: 3.9.0+ is coming soon.
+We will be changing the module naming in the future for 3.9.0.

 ##Demo
 # ![tiny arrow](http://www.lirmm.fr/bib-icons/Stanford/arrow.small.rightT.gif "tiny arrow")  [Live Showcase](http://gonevertical-apis.appspot.com/)